-I, agree to let Name of parent or guardian Name of student Ca ng their personally owned computing device for instructional use in St. Augustine of interbury School.
-I understand that the student named above will be permitted to use ir personally owned device, subject to the conditions in this document. of ass res Scl stu Inderstand that if I agree to allow my student to use their own device that St. Augustine Canterbury School is not responsible for any device or data loss, theft, damage or other ociated costs of replacement or repair incurred during the school day or at home as a sult of participation in this program.
-I understand that St. Augustine of Canterbury nool Staff will be unable to store, support or troubleshoot student owned devices.
-The dent named above will take full responsibility for the device and will appropriately ure all devices when not in use. pro fro wh net filt pri Augustine of Canterbury School uses technological measures such as filtering to mote internet safety.
-Filtering limits students' ability to access harmful internet sites in any device connected to the St. Augustine of Canterbury School network, but only ten this equipment is used in school on the St. Augustine of Canterbury School work.
-Access through cellular networks does not provide the same measures of tering.
-Students should only use the St. Augustine of Canterbury School network (not wate cellular service) for internet access while on St. Augustine of Canterbury School perty. any We As and res I u par Scl ave read and concur with the Internet Acceptable Use Policy.
-I further understand that a violation of the above may result in the loss of network and/or device privileges as all as other disciplinary action. a parent I understand that my child will be responsible for abiding by the above policy I guidelines.
-I have read and discussed them with her/him and they understand the ponsibility they have in the use of their personal device.
-Inderstand that the purpose of allowing my student to use their own device is to ticipate in teacher approved activities in support of the St. Augustine of Canterbury and curriculum.
-Uses of these devices for unrelated activities beyond or outside the St. gustine of Canterbury School educational program are prohibited.
-Par ent or Guardian's Signature -// Date u VIII OI OMNIGIMII D DIGIMMIC DIMO
+Name of parent or guardian N Name of student bring their personally owned computing device for instr Canterbury School.
+I understand that the student named their personally owned device, subject to the conditions above will be permitted to use I understand that if I agree to allow my student to use the of Canterbury School is not responsible for any device of associated costs of replacement or repair incurred during result of participation in this program.
+I understand that School Staff will be unable to store, support or troublest student named above will take full responsibility for the secure all devices when not in use. or data loss, theft, damage or other g the school day or at home as a St. Augustine of Canterbury hoot student owned devices.
+The St. Augustine of Canterbury School uses technological appromote internet safety.
+Filtering limits students' ability from any device connected to the St. Augustine of Cantewhen this equipment is used in school on the St. August network.
+Access through cellular networks does not profiltering.
+Students should only use the St. Augustine of private cellular service) for internet access while on St. property. to access harmful internet sites erbury School network, but only tine of Canterbury School wide the same measures of Canterbury School network (not I have read and concur with the Internet Acceptable Use any violation of the above may result in the loss of netw well as other disciplinary action.
+As a parent I understand that my child will be responsible and guidelines.
+I have read and discussed them with her responsibility they have in the use of their personal devil understand that the purpose of allowing my student to participate in teacher approved activities in support of the School curriculum.
+Uses of these devices for unrelated a Augustine of Canterbury School educational program and york and/or device privileges as alle for abiding by the above policy whim and they understand the ice. use their own device is to the St. Augustine of Canterbury activities beyond or outside the St. Parent or Guardian's Signature Da nte